PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Mechanisms can be executed on their own (to gain familiarity with their operation, or for use in other Python applications), or linked together and run in a Composition to implement part of, or an entire model.
-Linking Mechanisms for execution can be as simple as creating them and then assiging them to a Composition in a list -- PsyNeuLink provides the necessary Projections that connects each to the next one in the list, making reasonable assumptions about their connectivity.
-For example, the following example creates a 3-layered 5-2-5 neural network encoder network, the first layer of which takes an an array of length 5 as its input, and uses a `Linear` function (the default for a `ProcessingMechanism`), and the other two of which take 1d arrays of the specified sizes and use a `Logistic` function::
+Linking Mechanisms for execution can be as simple as creating them and then assiging them to a Composition in a list -- PsyNeuLink provides the necessary Projections that connect each to the next one in the list, making reasonable assumptions about their connectivity.
+The following example creates a 3-layered 5-2-5 neural network encoder network, the first layer of which takes an an array of length 5 as its input, and uses a `Linear` function (the default for a `ProcessingMechanism`), and the other two of which take 1d arrays of the specified sizes and use a `Logistic` function::